alexford/Grabatar/README.md

 Grabatar
 ========

 Tiny JS library for grabbing Gravatar URLs from email addresses.
 This simply automates the md5 hashing and URL concatenation required for generating Gravatar URLs on the fly.
-I built this because I wanted to use Gravatar from within JS templates.
+I built this because I wanted to use Gravatar from within JS templates, then thought others might find it useful.

 See the demo.html file for usage.